charneff/081720/README.md

 Valerie Jiggetts - valerie.jiggetts@flatironschool.com - [Booking Link](https://valeriejiggetts.youcanbook.me/)

 #### Pairing:
 #### Message your assigned partner on slack to find a time that works best for both of you to pair up for about 30 minutes.
 Don't be shy about reaching out!
-This week, any of these labs would be great for pairing: Dynamic ORM Lab
+This week, any of these labs would be great for pairing: Advanced Finding Lab, Active Record Associations Lab or Lab 2.

 |     1       |    2   |
 | ------------- | ---------------|